Full quantum theory of nonequilibrium phonon condensation and phase transition

-In Fig.~\ref{Fig1}, we show that the Mandel $Q$ parameter reaches the maximal value in the transition point $n_{ex}=\bar{n}_s=16$ and decays rapidly away from the phase transition point.
+In Fig.~\ref{Fig1}, we show that the Mandel $Q$ parameter reaches the maximal at the transition point near $n_{ex}=\bar{n}_s=16$ (the exact value is given in Eq.~\eqref{Sec2:condition}) and decays rapidly away from the phase transition point.
 For extremely large energy input, $Q$ becomes negative and it suggests a sub-Poissonian statistics similar to that in the resonance fluorescence of a single atom.
 In Fig.~\ref{Fig2}, the fraction of condensate phonons as the occupation of the external source is simulated.
-For relatively small total phonon numbers (e.g. $N=200$), the transition from the ordinary nonequilibrium phase to the condensation phase is similar to a continuous crossover due to the finiteness of the system.
+For relatively small total phonon numbers (e.g. $\langle N\rangle=200$), the transition from the ordinary nonequilibrium phase to the condensation phase is similar to a continuous crossover due to the finiteness of the system.
 In particular, in this case the condensation fraction is nonzero even for zero external energy input due to the finiteness of the system and the thermal equilibrium with the surounding solvent.
-However, in the large-$N$ case, the transition becomes sharp and the fraction is negligible at zero input, which is expected at the thermodynamic limit.
+However, in the large-$D$ case, the transition becomes sharp and the fraction is negligible at zero input, which is expected for the thermodynamic limit.
 This agrees with the findings reported in a recent experiment \cite{nardecchia2018out}.
 We compare the solution with the decorrelation approximation Eq.~\eqref{semi_solution} and the solution without the assumption Eq.~\eqref{fra}.
-The difference maximizes near the transition point (for $D=200$, the critical point is at $n_{ex}\simeq 17.4$).
-The numerical simulations shows the transition agrees with our analysis according to Eq.~\eqref{Sec2:condition}.
-In Fig.~\ref{Fig3}, we show that in the case of a classical incoherent broad-spectrum pumping, such transition will not appear.
+The relative difference maximizes near the transition point (for $D=200$, the critical point is at $n_{ex}\simeq 17.4$).
+The numerical simulations verifies that the transition behaves in accordance with our analytical result Eq.~\eqref{Sec2:condition}.
+In Fig.~\ref{Fig3}, we show that in the case of a classical broad-spectrum pumping, such transition does not show up.